MrDurrus/CodePathGroup37/app_ideas.md

  Small 8 bit story driven game about a kid who has to battle demons (Battling depression).
  5. Music Downloader
  A place where artist can sell their music (beats) for other people to use.
 Helps the artist get recognized and the user with music.

+  --Sander
+ 1. Wildfire app
+   App that allows for instant or quick notification to nearby firestations about location of fire using camera / position.
+AI (taking      picture) to confirm fire to avoid spam and non-serious actions.

+ 2.Attendence app
+   App that allows for easy attendence taking.
+Create your own or sign up to courses / meetings etc. GPS based so users cant check in      from home.
+Also uses charts and graphs to display % of classes missed / on time.

+ 3. Food eating app
+    App that lists nearby food places and allow u to check them off, indicating you have been eating there.
+Share with your friends,         display total amount spent on food places etc.

+ 4. Fitness App / Online coach
+    App that uses known formulas to calculate the amount of calories / excercise required to reach a specific goal.
+Have automated           weekly checkins to update the formula.
+Like an online coach thats free.

+ 5. Roommates app
+    App that make finding roommates easier.
+Create an online profile, set location and hobbies.
+Match with people and maybe find your       perfect roommate.